 You can illustrate this to your children at the dinner table some time.
 Let us say that little Sonny has had one piece of pie which he eagerly consumed.
 He may want another piece but not as much as he wanted the first piece.
 And there, by the way, is the economists’ famous law of diminishing utility sitting right inside us.
 Mother asks Sonny if he wants another piece—to which he says, "Yes."
 She then tells him to go out in the kitchen and get it for himself, whereupon he says he does not want it after all, and if he is a sophisticated little fellow, he may comment that it is not worth the effort.
 Whereupon you can all have a laugh because he has achieved the point at which his internal demand and supply curves have crossed.
 The additional satisfaction to be had from the additional pie was balanced out by the dissatisfaction in the additional exertion required to secure it.
 He has achieved the balance point of maximum net satisfaction in the given circumstances.

 Innate want plus laziness in constant conflict within us produce a survival balance, explain the endless pursuit of "something for nothing," foster invention, and underlie the economists’ law of supply and demand.
 This is so basic that some have formally described it as the "Iron Law of Economics" in these words: "Man ever tends to satisfy his wants with the minimum possible exertion."
-If we would understand individualism, communism, and authoritarianism, and how one feeds into the other, we had better never forget that law.
+If we would understand individualism, communism, and authoritarianism, and how one feeds into the other, we had better never forgotten that law.
 Our system exists in partial defiance of it, as I will show later.

 There is one other thought I have about these internal supply and demand curves: No one knows in terms of measurable exertion or measurable satisfaction just what constitutes the maximum material happiness.
 But there is a means of achieving it, whatever it is, even if we cannot measure it or plan it.
 It is to refer the problem right back to the innate mechanism itself, just as in the case of Sonny and the pie.
 He was neither compelled nor forbidden to eat the additional piece; he was neither compelled nor prevented from getting it.
 Left free, he achieved the maximum net satisfaction in terms of his own wants and dislikes.
 So also could it be for any number of people if we make the utopian assumption that none of them would resort to fraud, theft, or coercion in their dealings with each other.
 Here then is what might be styled the biological basis for the leave-us-alone—the laissez-faire—philosophy of achieving maximum net satisfaction for a society.
 Could any social system dedicated to the "pursuit of happiness" achieve its objective in disregard of reliance on voluntary, noncoerced decision and action?